Shiro1214/Shiro1214.github.io/index.markdown

         <div class="about">
             <h2>Profile</h2>
             <p>
-                I'm a Cambodian senior student at Brigham Young University Hawaii, majoring in Computer Science.
+                Long is an Cambodian senior student at Brigham Young University Hawaii, majoring in Computer Science.
 He is currently involved in many aspects of Web App development at BYUH.
 His passion for programming began in high school, and he has been diligently honing his skills ever since.
             </p>
             <p>
                 Long is both investigative and conventional.
 He strives to improve himself as a person to better serve others through technology and spends his free time developing his programming and problem-solving skills.
 When faced with difficult times, Long prefers to laugh rather than cry, embodying an optimistic and fun mindset.
 He aims to use his programming skills to make life more enjoyable and convenient for others.